 This decision speaks to the limitations imposed by 6 Del.
 C. § 17-1101 on Delaware courts to address sanctionable conduct by partners and members of alternate entities that have contracted away their fiduciary duties.

-This summary was prepared by Jill Agro of Eckert Seamans.
+This summary was prepared by a former associate of Eckert Seamans.

 The plaintiff in this action was a limited partner of EPE, a limited partnership entangled in a complex and incestuous web of business affiliations.
 In 2009, EPE sold one of its limited liability assets, Teppco GP, to Enterprise Products.
 Subsequently, in 2010, EPE merged into Enterprise Products.
 The plaintiff challenges both of these transactions in his purported class action complaint against Enterprise Products, Enterprise Products GP (EPE’s general partner prior to the merger), and the individuals that controlled Enterprise Products GP, EPE, and Enterprise Products.
 Importantly, prior to initiating this action, the plaintiff filed a derivative claim against Enterprise Products on behalf of EPE and its limited partners.